-Since starting my business in 2016, I’ve written books, built a six-figure speaking business (with speeches in 25 states and 3 countries), partnered with brands like Mailchimp, Salesforce, GoDaddy, Wistia, Podia, and Help Scout, and consulted some of the most incredible voices leading the way in their respective niches, helping them turn their thinking into IP and their IP into speeches, shows, messaging, and thriving businesses.
+Since starting my business in 2016, I’ve written books and built a six-figure speaking business (with speeches in 25 states and 3 countries and mentions in three different books about public speaking and creative entrepreneurship).
+I’ve partnered with brands like Mailchimp, Salesforce, GoDaddy, Wistia, Podia, and Help Scout, and I’ve consulted some of the most incredible voices leading the way in their respective niches, helping them turn their thinking into IP and their IP into speeches, shows, messaging, and thriving businesses.

 Storytellers know how to do one thing better than the rest: ensure others care